-Campus Cuisine is responsible for the online Lunch Program at Trinity for Grades K-8 and will offer lunches each day, which must be ordered in advance.
-Students who do not purchase lunch should bring a nutritious lunch to school in a soft lunch container or bag that should be clearly labeled with the student's name.
+Students should bring a nutritious lunch to school in a soft lunch container or bag that should be clearly labeled with the student's name.
 Glass containers are prohibited.
 Soda and energy drinks are also prohibited.
 Please do not send cans or containers that would create sharp edges when opened.
 Students who lose or forget their lunch can obtain a snack in the office.
 It is the student's responsibility to inform the teacher, supervising adult, or the office when he/she has no lunch.
 Lunches should not be shared with other students.
 Students may not leave campus for lunch.